15 Life Coaching Tips Even Seasoned Coaches Forget

 “I don’t know” are perhaps the three most dreaded words your coachee can answer to your question.
 So where do we go from here?

-A moment of silence is usually all you need in order to give space for your client to reflect further.
-If that doesn’t work, you can simply ask them, and what if you did know?
-Or, what do you reckon?
+Again, a moment of silence is usually all you need to give space for your client to reflect further.
+If that doesn’t work, you can simply ask them, “What if you did know?” or “What do you reckon?”

 Life Coaching Tips for Dealing With Difficult Clients